reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   - `/api`
     - `client.js`: a small AJAX request client that allows us to make GET and POST requests
     - `server.js`: provides a fake REST API for our data.
 Our app will fetch data from these fake endpoints later.
+- - `/exampleAddons`: contains some additional Redux addons that we'll use later in the tutorial to show how things work

 If you load the app now, you should see a welcome message, but the rest of the app is otherwise empty.